List of Kentucky supplemental roads and rural secondary highways (300–399): KY 394

+History

+KY 394 was formed by 1954.

+The original KY 394 ran from US 227 (now KY 227) to General Butler State Resort Park; this is now General Butler Park Road.

 KY 396

 Kentucky Route 396 is a 4.316 mi rural secondary highway in northern Carter County.
 The highway begins at KY 2 west of Carter.
 The highway heads northwest along Brushy Creek to the creek's headwaters, where the route ascends to its terminus at KY 474 at the Carter–Lewis county line north of Eby.

+KY 396 was formed in 1951; the original route of KY 396 is unknown.

 KY 397

 Kentucky Route 397 is a 3.543 mi rural secondary highway in southern Breathitt County.
 The highway begins at KY 1110 in the valley of the North Fork Kentucky River west of Haddix.
 KY 397 heads northwest out of the valley along Markham Creek Road, which descends into the valley of the namesake creek.
 Beyond Markham Creek's confluence with Cane Creek, the highway follows Cane Creek north to its terminus at KY 30 south of Jackson.

+KY 397 was formed in 1955; the original route of KY 397 is unknown.

 KY 398

 Kentucky Route 398 is a 8.354 mi rural secondary highway in northwestern Christian County.
 The highway begins at KY 91 (Princeton Road) at Bainbridge.
 KY 398 heads north along Bainbridge Road, which passes through Hawkins before entering Pennyrile State Forest.
 The highway meets the west end of KY 1348 (State Park Road) and passes by Pennyrile Forest State Resort Park.
 North of the state park, KY 398 veers east toward its northern terminus at KY 109 (Dawson Springs Road).